pixel pixel Wrongful Death Lawyer | Boston, MA

 Wrongful death occurs when someone’s negligent or irresponsible behavior leads to the loss of another person’s life.
 In civil court, legal action can be initiated to address wrongful death.

 It’s important to note that wrongful death claims are distinct from criminal cases, as they focus on seeking compensation rather than punishment.
-In Massachusetts, wrongful death cases can be established on the following grounds:
+In Boston, wrongful death cases can be established on the following grounds:

 Negligence

 Negligent acts refer to situations where a person fails to take reasonable care in specific circumstances.
 When such a failure to exercise proper care leads to someone’s death, it can give rise to a wrongful death lawsuit.
+For instance, if a distracted driver causes an accident resulting in the death of a victim, it can be an example of a wrongful death case based on negligence.

 Willful, Wanton, and Reckless Acts